 South Kensington — Our Local Guide

 Santi London sits at the heart of South Kensington’s cultural quarter — moments from the V&A, the Natural History Museum and the cafés that give SW7 its rhythm.
-Here’s how we explore the area as locals.
+This is how we explore the area as locals between clinics, concerts and walks in the park.

-Updated for December 2025 — festive lights, winter exhibitions and Christmas concerts a short walk from Santi.
+Updated January 2026 — winter lights, new exhibitions and concerts all within a short walk of Santi.

 Welcome to SW7